-Our Adopt-A-Roadway program will mark its 22nd year in 2019.
+Our Adopt-A-Roadway program is marking its 23rd year.
 Volunteers are individual Township residents, family and neighborhood groups, Township-based business owners and their employees, and members of local organizations.

 The program is responsible for clearing debris from approximately 30 miles of the Township’s connector road network at least twice a year.
 Altogether, 22 groups – businesses, families, clubs and associations – have committed to cleaning their section of roadway.
 Sections range from half a mile to nearly two miles in length.
 Some groups do it more frequently than others.
 But their work is limited to a three month window in the spring and fall.